code-423n4/2024-03-coinbase/README.md

   - Exploits should only be considered in the context of a call path starting with `ecdsa_verify`.
 Other functions are not intended to be called directly.
 - MagicSpend
   - When acting as a paymaster, EntryPoint will debit MagicSpend slightly more than actualGasCost, meaning what is withheld on a gas-paying withdraw will not cover 100% of MagicSpend's balance decrease in the EntryPoint.
+  - `validatePaymasterUserOp` checks address.balance, which currently violates ERC-7562 rules, however there is [PR](https://github.com/eth-infinitism/account-abstraction/pull/460) to change this.

 # Overview